 Kindergarten is such a special year in a child’s life.
 Our Kindergarten classrooms are spaces where we provide a loving, nurturing, welcoming, and academic environment that will allow children to develop love for learning that hopefully lasts a lifetime!
 Kindergarten students are challenged to learn to be responsible and independent.
 Students learn to come into the classroom on their own and put their things away without help.
 Students learn to work together with a group to complete a project.
 Students are learning how to be at school and part of a class, but still need to be active.
-We set our schedule so that it is developmentally appropriate to allow our students to both build their learning stamina and allow them time to move through brain breaks, centers, hands on learning, and other movement activities.
+We set our schedule up so that it is developmentally appropriate to allow our students to both build their learning stamina and allow them time to move through brain breaks, centers, hands on learning, and other movement activities.
 Alternating these activities helps students to be ready for the next learning task.